CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 <2429 more rows.
 Type e.g. '_.more' to view.>
 ```

-2500 object of size 1048, interresting… Let’s use [objgraph](http://mg.pov.lt/objgraph/) now to get more information about relationship
+2500 object of size 1048, interesting… Let’s use [objgraph](http://mg.pov.lt/objgraph/) now to get more information about relationships.

-With [objgraph](http://mg.pov.lt/objgraph/) you can walk through object types like this:
+With [objgraph](http://mg.pov.lt/objgraph/) I can walk through object types like this:

 ```python
 import objgraph